-All Department of Public Safety incident reports are forwarded to the Associate Dean of Students for review and potential action.
+All Department of Public Safety incident reports are forwarded to the Office of the Provost for review and potential action.
 Public Safety Officers will investigate a report when it is deemed appropriate.
-Additional information obtained during the investigation will also be forwarded to the Associate Dean of Students.
+Additional information obtained during the investigation will also be forwarded to the Academic Program Leaders as appropriate.

 If assistance is required from the Belmont Police Department, they will be contacted by the Department of Public Safety.
-If a sexual assault should occur, staff on the scene, including the Department of Public Safety, will offer the complainant a wide variety of assistance and services.
+If a sexual assault should occur, staff on the scene, including the Department of Public Safety, will offer the complainant a wide variety of assistance and information about local, state, and national support services.